Table of Contents

 4 (0x4)

-adds abstract code snippets (matching automata etc.; you probably want to see this only when working on the guts of the interpreter).
+adds descriptions of the matching automata for the left-hand sides of equations (you probably want to see this only when working on the guts of the interpreter).

 8 (0x8)